- H2020 Online Manual

 Before assigning a project to you for monitoring activities, the Commission may inform the project consortium of your name.
 The consortium may reject our choice of expert in the interests of commercial confidentiality.

-The reimbursement of travel expenses and payments of accommodation allowance and daily allowance (details provided below) are made in accordance with the Commission Rules on the reimbursement of expenses of experts.
+The reimbursement of travel expenses and payments of accommodation allowance and daily allowance (see below) are made on request and in accordance with the Commission Rules on the reimbursement of expenses of experts (see the annex of Commission Decision C(2007)5858).

-In addition to the fees, expenses are refunded for work-related travel - normally between your official address as stated in the contract (the address registered in your expert profile) and meeting venues.
-If you exceptionally need to travel to or from a different location than your official address you need the Commission's agreement prior to purchasing your tickets.
+If your contract includes activities involving travel, expenses are refunded for this travel - normally between the address indicated in the contract (the address registered in your expert profile) and the meeting venue indicated in Article 3.2 of the contract.
+If you exceptionally need to travel to or from a different location than the address in the contract, you need the Commission's explicit agreement prior to purchasing your tickets.

 Accommodation and daily allowances